lostjared/acidcam-gpu/README.md

 **acidcam-gpu** is a high-performance, real-time video manipulation engine designed to push the boundaries of psychedelic glitch art.
 Part of the **ACMX2** and **libmx2** ecosystem, it uses an OpenGL/GLSL shader pipeline as its core, with an **optional** CUDA GPU-filter path that can be enabled at compile time on NVIDIA hardware for additional accelerated effects.

-> **OpenCV 5 is now required.** The project has moved from OpenCV 4 to OpenCV 5.
+> **OpenCV 5 is used.** The project has moved from OpenCV 4 to OpenCV 5.
 Use a stock OpenCV 5 build for the portable OpenGL configuration, or an OpenCV 5 build with CUDA support when enabling the optional CUDA pipeline.

 > **OpenCV must include CUDA support for `WITH_CUDA=ON`.** Installing the NVIDIA CUDA toolkit by itself is not sufficient: CUDA support, including the OpenCV CUDA modules used by ACMX2, must be enabled when OpenCV is compiled.
 On Arch Linux, install `opencv-cuda` instead of the stock `opencv` package.
 On other distributions, use an equivalent CUDA-enabled OpenCV package or build OpenCV with CUDA enabled.
 If OpenCV has no CUDA modules, configure ACMX2 with `-DWITH_CUDA=OFF`.